Understanding Brands

 What is a Brand in iVendNext?

 A Brand in iVendNext is a label or name that identifies a group of items.
 It is typically associated with the manufacturer or the company under whose name the product is sold.
-For example, Apple is a brand that manufactures laptops, while Nike is a brand that sells sportswear.
+For example, Apple is a brand that manufactures notebooks, while Nike is a brand that sells sportswear.
 However, a Brand does not necessarily have to be the manufacturer; it can also be a label under which products are marketed.

 Key Features of Brands: